- Rapid Reference 🚀

-- Shoot for 12 mEq/L daily drop in most patients with chronic hypernatremia.
+- Targeting 12 mM daily reduction in most patients with chronic hypernatremia seems reasonable.

 - Hypernatremia which is known to have developed in <<48 hours should be treated rapidly (the brain tissue won't have time to adapt to hypernatremia, so there is no risk of cerebral edema).

 - The precise rate of change which is safe is unknown.
 For patients with neurologic deterioration due to acute hypernatremia, very rapid correction is probably safer than the alternative (leaving the patient with an elevated sodium for a prolonged period could create a risk of osmotic demyelination!).

 - In one epic case, a 19-year-old man drank a quart of soy sauce and developed acute hypernatremia with sodium 196 mM, seizures, and coma.
 He was treated with six liters of free water over 30 minutes and recovered well.(23735849)